-You can use your American Express Card, Discover/Novus, Visa, or MasterCard to pay the amount you owe on your 2009 New York State personal income tax return (Form IT-150, IT-201, or IT-203) or to make 2010 quarterly estimated income tax payments.
+You can use your American Express Card, Discover/Novus, Visa, or MasterCard to pay the amount you owe on your 2010 New York State personal income tax return (Form IT-150, IT-201, or IT-203) or to make 2011 quarterly estimated income tax payments.
 You will be charged a convenience fee, and terms and conditions may vary between the credit card service providers.

-For more information on the credit card program, access the Online Services on the Tax Department Web site or refer to the instructions of the tax form you are using.
+For more information on the credit card program, visit our Web site or refer to the instructions of the tax form you are using.